Sleep Onset Insomnia - Keeping You Awake

 For many people, trying to fall asleep can be a daunting, stressful and apprehensive task.
-Especially when confronted with lying in bed and staring at the ceiling for countless hours, instead of experiencing that all important restorative sleep.
-Chronic disease, nutritional deficiencies, poorly managed mental health, emotional turmoil and stressful daily events can hard wire the brain for wakefulness.
-Once the sleep onset insomnia cycle takes hold it can be a arduous task to break and for some lasts many years.
+Especially when confronted with lying in bed and staring at the ceiling for countless hours, instead of experiencing that all-important restorative sleep.
+Chronic disease, nutritional deficiencies, poorly managed mental health, emotional turmoil and stressful daily events can hardwire the brain for wakefulness.
+Once the sleep onset insomnia cycle takes hold it can be an arduous task to break and for some lasts many years.

-Typically sufferers of sleep onset insomnia go to bed and are unable to fall asleep within the first 10 to 15 minutes.
-This unwanted ability of staying awake long after the rest of the household has ventured into the land of nod, can result in significant distress with physical, mental, emotional and financial consequences.
+Typically sufferers of sleep-onset insomnia go to bed and are unable to fall asleep within the first 10 to 15 minutes.
+This unwanted ability to stay awake long after the rest of the household has ventured into the land of nod can result in significant distress with physical, mental, emotional and financial consequences.

 Melatonin is a hormone that controls the sleep-wake cycle and is produced mainly by the pineal gland.
 The pineal gland secretes melatonin at night when the stimulus of light has diminished, generally when we hop into bed.
 An increase in melatonin induces drowsiness, which results in a restful nights sleep.